tomafc330/tommytcchan.github.com/source/_posts/2014-01-05-setting-up-rails-with-mixpanel-on-both-the-front-end-and-back-end.markdown

 Once we do that then Mixpanel will now associate all new events with that email with the previous 'anonymous' user.

 3. Now that we have the user correctly linked, the next step is to track all of the events.
 For that we will go into the ```ApplicationController``` and add this method:
 ```
     def track_with_mixpanel
         if (current_user)

             if params[:id]
                 instance = controller_name.classify.constantize.find(params[:id])
-                id = instance.name ? instance.name : params[:id]
+                id = instance.respond_to?(:name) ? instance.name : params[:id]
             end

             MixpanelTrackWorker.perform_async(current_user.email, "Page View - #{self.class.to_s}##{self.instance_variable_get('@_action_name')} #{id}", { :controller => 'test', :action => 'test'})